nellieangelova/DNGAW/README.md

 3. One directory that contains the results of the quality control after the trimming, named *Nano_Trimmed-report*
 4. One directory called *Assemblies*, which will actually contain all the assemblies made through the procedure and polishing steps alongside the final assembly.

-> Here are the tools used for this analysis:

 | Tools       | Description        | Version |
 | ------------- |:-------------:| -----:|